krzwc/retro-cockpit/README.md

 - [ ] add autoprefixer
 - [ ] add generic data models
 - [ ] how to add configuration of timescale server container to pgadmin container
 - [ ] add `wait` to containers to eliminate restaring them

 ## Known bugs

 - [ ] 6 progress bar kpi's instead of 5
+- [ ] alarm resolving
 - [ ] no overflow: hidden for the top container
 - [ ] `affirmative` is reported 2 times

 ## Leaving be

-* alarms pagination
+- alarms pagination
-* `incoming message` button not redirecting to last message
+- `incoming message` button not redirecting to last message
-* sending resolved alarms again to FE
+- sending resolved alarms again to FE